2022 to 2023 Conservation Funding Guidelines (Last updated: December 17, 2021)

 - Project Manager: Project Manager is optional for any managerial personnel from the affiliated institute to oversee the project progress and s/he may or may not participate in project implementation.

-- Open access of project findings: Researchers are expected to publish project findings in international peer-reviewed scientific journals or in publicly accessible channels.
+- Dissemination of project findings: Researchers are expected to publish project findings in international peer-reviewed scientific journals or in publicly accessible channels.
 Acknowledgement of support by the Foundation shall be included in the publications.
 Please state “Funding support was provided by Ocean Park Conservation Foundation, Hong Kong (OPCFHK) (INSERT GRANT CODE)” in publications or any printed materials.
 To promote open access, researchers are also encouraged to deposit their raw data at publicly accessible platforms or online repositories (e.g. Dryad).
 Upon project completion, researchers are required to prepare a summary of project findings to be uploaded onto the OPCFHK website.
 The final report will also be uploaded onto the OPCFHK website after 3 years of project completion without further notice.

 Receiving and returning foreign funds in China: The Foundation is not a registered NGO in China.
 Since the changes in China NGO laws in 2016, the Foundation has had mixed success in sending funding into China, given the high variability in requirements of local government.
 PIs are strongly encouraged to investigate the local registration process they may need to go through should their application be successful.
 The Foundation cannot promise to provide any documentation that maybe needed during registration or banking.
 The Foundation will also not be responsible for any additional cost associated with such administrative procedures.
 Institutes that fail to return unspent funding upon request will be blacklisted.